Coohx/learngit/readme.txt

 # Author：huangxin
 # Date :2016-07-22
 Git is a distributed version control system.
-GIt is free software distributed under the GPL.
+Git is free software distributed under the GPL.
-Work directory stage index
+Git has a mutable index called stage.
+Git tracks changes.